EvgeniyMish/ping-android-sdk-fork/samples/pingsampleapp/README.md

 1. Add `google-services.json` to the app directory
 2. Configure Firebase Cloud Messaging in Firebase Console
 3. Enable push notifications in device settings

+### PingOne MFA Setup

+The PingOne MFA module (`pingonemfa`) requires additional one-time configuration:
+1. `PingOneMFA.initialize(Geo.NORTH_AMERICA)` is called automatically at startup in `PingSampleApplication` — update the `Geo` value to match your PingOne environment's region
+2. The FCM token is registered with PingOne automatically via `PingOneMFA.setDeviceToken(token)` whenever Firebase delivers a new token
+3. See the [pingonemfa README](../pingonemfa/README.md) for the full list of supported regions and API reference

 ## Implementation Highlights